 Applications must be made on behalf of a named student.
 The student must be registered for their degree at an institution in the UK or Republic of Ireland.
 Students may be undertaking an undergraduate degree in any area of biosciences or medical, dental or veterinary science.
 Students should have completed a minimum of two years of study on the programme, but not have started their final year at the time they take up the studentship.

 This scheme does not support members of iGEM teams to undertake their iGEM project.
-The Society supports a separate initiative that gives studentships to iGEM team members (details will be available later in the year).
+The Society supports a separate iGEM competition initiative that contributes to student stipends for iGEM team members (closing date 28 February).

 The studentships provide support at a rate of £185/€220 per week for a period of up to eight weeks (minimum six weeks).
 An additional sum of up to £400/€480 for specific research costs may also awarded.